 WCAG and the EU Web Accessibility Directive

-EN 301 549 covers conformance to WCAG 2.1 level A and AA, but not level AAA to enable a more seamless harmonization with other procurement standards.
-Web authors and procurement accessibility specialists, however, are still encouraged to improve and extend the accessibility of websites and apps beyond the outlined standards where applicable and relevant.
+EN 301 549 covers conformance to WCAG 2.1 level A and AA, but not level AAA.
+This enables a seamless harmonization with other procurement standards.
+Web authors and accessibility specialists must enhance website and app accessibility beyond outlined standards when applicable.
+The European Standard follows the four principles of accessibility: perceivable, operable, understandable, and robust.

 Perceivable